ralphwetzel/theonionbox/README_v4.md

 If the curser hovers over the name of a configuration parameter, a hashtag is displayed providing a link to the Tor documentation.
 On mobile devices, you have to click on the name to make the hashtag appear.

-There are some parameters that can be defined (e.g. via the command line), despite Tor doesn't report that those are set.
+There are some parameters that can be defined (e.g. via the command line), despite Tor doesn't signal back that those are set.
 The following table lists those parameters:

 | |
 |---|